 Using XCode 4 Snippets

-December 6th, 2011 Posted by: (ELC) - posted under:Tutorials
+December 6th, 2011 Posted by: - posted under:Tutorials

-Recently, I came across this post and fell in love with the idea of using XCode 4 snippets.
+Recently, I came across and fell in love with the idea of using XCode 4 snippets.
 Up until I read the post, I had heard they existed, but never really tried them.
 After reading the post, I began using his snippets as well as started creating my own.
 Now, I would say that my work-flow is faster than ever.

 Here is a quick demonstration of the power of snippets